SalamaAlmheiri/Performing-Robots/midtermProject/README.md

 **Changes:**
 - In my initial design I intended to add a neopixel and some LED's but that would have over complicated the process and the other problem took a lot of my time to figure out so I decided not to add them and that still did not change the purpose of my robot!
+- Also, I had wanted the robot to be expressive by doing 2 different sequences when a different button is pressed so that each drawing would look different.
+But that was hard to implement because the DC motors are not that accurate.

 **Components used:**
 - 2 DC Motors